rafal-qa/slopo/README.md

 ## Accessing embedding model

-According to the benchmark, two providers are recommended:
+According to the benchmark, two API providers are recommended:

 1. [Jina AI](https://jina.ai/) - code-focused models available via API and for local use
 2. [Voyage AI](https://www.voyageai.com/) - only their general-purpose model, their code-focused models are not suitable here